ELEC-392/VPFS/Readme.md

 ![Sample Fare Statuses](Readme Images/Fare Statuses.png)

 ### Vehicle Positioning
 An at-home version of the camera system is also available.
-Full instructions are available under the At-Home Camera System header.
+Full instructions are available under the At-Home Camera System heading.

 For those who don't have the space or need to set up a full simulation, you can use the dummy WhereAmI system.
 This allows you to simply enter the coordinates you want the system to think your vehicle is at.